Volunteer at Serenity

 If you volunteer with us, please remember you do so at your own risk.
 All volunteers must sign a release form before working on the farm, as a reminder that all activities involving horses have inherent risks.
 Signs in the barn and arena also remind volunteers and visitors that Washington State Law protects operators, owners, trainers, promoters and others from liability for injuries or illnesses that result from an equine's behavior or health.

-Finally, at this first orientation we respectfully ask that you be very aware around the horses.
+Finally, at orientation we respectfully ask that you be very aware around the horses.
 Some of our horses have not learned to trust yet and can be unpredictable.
 Once you have started to volunteer you will become familiar with the horses that are safe to interact with.